 |93 km (50NM)||10||Direct controller-pilot communications||Procedure position reports||At least every 24 minutes|

-If you do not have ADS and are not RNP-4 authorized, the controllers have the option of accepting you but using increased separation standards provided: you are RNP-10 qualified, you are in direct communications with the controller, and you make position reports at least every 24 minutes.
+If you do not have ADS and are not RNP-4 authorized, the controllers have the option of accepting you but using increased separation standards provided: you are RNP-10 qualified, you are in direct communications with the controller, and the controller has the capability of intervening within 4 minutes.

-- Accuracy: During operations in airspace or on routes designated as RNP 4, the lateral total system error must be within ±4 NM for at least 95 per cent of the total flight time.
+18.104.22.168.1 Accuracy: During operations in airspace or on routes designated as RNP 4, the lateral TSE must be within ±4 NM for at least 95 per cent of the total flight time.
 The along-track error must also be within ±4 NM for at least 95 per cent of the total flight time.
-An FTE of 2.0 NM (95 per cent) may be assumed.

-- Continuity: Loss of function is classified as a major failure condition for oceanic and remote navigation.
-The continuity requirement is satisfied by the carriage of dual independent long-range navigation systems (excluding signal-in-space).
+126.96.36.199.3 Continuity: Loss of function is classified as a major failure condition for oceanic and remote navigation.
+The continuity requirement is satisfied by the carriage of dual independent long-range navigation systems (excluding SIS).

-- Signal-in-space: If using GNSS, the aircraft navigation equipment shall provide an alert if the probability of signal-in- space errors causing a lateral position error greater than 8 NM exceeds 10–7 per hour (Annex 10, Volume I, Table 126.96.36.199-1).
+184.108.40.206.5 SIS: If using GNSS, the aircraft navigation equipment shall provide an alert if the probability of SIS errors causing a lateral position error greater than 8 NM exceeds 10–7 per hour.

-Note.— Compliance with the performance monitoring and alerting requirement does not imply an automatic monitor of flight technical error.
-The on-board monitoring and alerting function should consist at least of a navigation system error (NSE) monitoring and alerting algorithm and a lateral deviation display enabling the crew to monitor the flight technical error (FTE).
+Note.— Compliance with the on-board performance monitoring and alerting requirement does not imply an automatic monitor of FTE.
+The on-board monitoring and alerting function should consist at least of a NSE monitoring and alerting algorithm and a lateral deviation display enabling the crew to monitor the FTE.
 To the extent operational procedures are used to monitor FTE, the crew procedure, equipment characteristics, and installation are evaluated for their effectiveness and equivalence as described in the functional requirements and operating procedures.
-Path definition error (PDE) is considered negligible due to the quality assurance process (1.3.6) and crew procedures (1.3.4).
+PDE is considered negligible due to the quality assurance process (1.3.6) and crew procedures (1.3.4).